 - met all other requirements provided by law (School Code 1209 and Title 22, Pa.
 Code, Section 49.12).

-The Career & Technical Education Intern Certificate shall be issued for the period of time needed by the applicant to complete 18 semester hours within the approved Career & Technical Education teacher preparation program, but in no case shall the validity period exceed three calendar years from the date of issuance.
+The Career & Technical Education Intern Certificate shall be issued for the period of time needed by the applicant to complete 18 credits (undergraduate level) or 9 credits (graduate level) within the approved Career & Technical Education teacher preparation program, but in no case shall the validity period exceed three calendar years from the date of issue.

 Intern Teacher Responsibility

 PDE maintains that certification is the responsibility of the teacher.
 PDE strictly adheres to time limits.
 Temple's Center for Professional Development in Career & Technical Education will guide you through the process of obtaining CTE teacher certification.
 The Center assists in the choice of courses in which to enroll, the location of courses offered, preparation for all necessary testing, and responding to questions or concerns.
 However, it is the responsibility of the teacher to know the expiration date of a particular certificate and what is needed to keep it active.
 This includes processing of paperwork.
 Paperwork must be submitted to the center at least two months in advance of a certificate expiration date.
-Praxis testing, at best, should take place a year or no later than six months before a certificate expiration date.
-This is a safeguard against not achieving necessary test scores.
+Praxis testing, at best, should take place no later than six months before a certificate expiration date.